 A Guiding Force

 Founded in 2008 by Michele Bolinger, Forever Amber Acres Animal Sanctuary (FAAAS) has operated for more than 8 years.
-We provide refuge, rehabilitation, and permanent retirement for horses imperiled by negligence and abuse.
-Our founder’s vision is to one day formally provide an Animal Assisted Therapy Program.
+We provide refuge, rehabilitation, and permanent retirement for horses impacted by negligence and abuse.
+Our founder’s vision is to one day provide an Animal Assisted Therapy Program.
 This will employ the organization’s current residents, animals included, to assist military veterans, children, and families suffering from emotional and physical challenges.
 Our organization operates for charitable purposes.
-We also collaborate with other organizations that share a common purposes such as:
+We also collaborate with other organizations that share a common goal such as:

 - Advocating for the prevention of cruelty to equines and other animals